Assortment optimisation under a general discrete choice model: A tight analysis of revenue-ordered assortments: Applications

 \subsection{Stackelberg pricing}

 In this section we consider a pricing problem called Stackelberg Minimum Spanning Tree problem that was introduced by \citet{cardinal2011stackelberg}.
 We show that this problem can be restated as an assortment problem under a specific discrete choice model satisfying the regularity condition.
 Furthermore, the so-called uniform pricing algorithm for the Stackelberg Minimum Spanning Tree problem corresponds then to revenue-ordered assortments.
 This connection allows us to see the results on uniform pricing obtained by \citet{cardinal2011stackelberg} as being a special case of the approximation guarantees of revenue-ordered assortments established in Section~\ref{section_general_performance_guarantees}.
+(We note that the results from~\cite{cardinal2011stackelberg} are currently the best known approximation factors for the Stackelberg Minimum Spanning Tree problem.)

 An instance of the {\DEF Stackelberg Minimum Spanning Tree problem} consists of an (undirected, simple) graph $G$, a bipartition of the edges of $G$ into a set $R$ of {\DEF red edges} and a set $B$ of {\DEF blue edges}, and a cost function $c:R \to \mathbb{R}_{>0}$ assigning a positive cost to each red edge.
 The objective is to choose a price assignment $p:B \to \mathbb{R}_{>0}$ for the blue edges so that the revenue resulting from a consumer buying a minimum weight spanning tree of $G$ is maximised.
 The latter revenue is the sum of the prices $p(e)$ of all blue edges $e\in B$ that appear in the spanning tree.